Mary Robinson Foster

-Mary Elizabeth Mikahala Robinson Foster (September 20, 1844 – December 29, 1930) was a Hawaiian philanthropist, and known as the first Hawaiian Buddhist.
+Mary Elizabeth Mikahala Robinson Foster (September 20, 1844 – December 29, 1930) was a Hawaiian philanthropist and known as the first Hawaiian Buddhist.
 On her death, she donated her substantial gardens to the city of Honolulu, and they later became the Foster Botanical Garden.

 Early life and background

 Foster was born in 1844 and grew up in Nu‘uanu on Oahu, Hawai‘i, where she attended the Oahu Charity School.
 She was the eldest of the nine children of Rebecca Prever and John James Robinson.
 Her mother had French ancestry and Hawaiian ancestry that dates back to ali‘i (chiefs) from Maui and Hawai‘i Island.
-Her father was British and was the founder of a large shipbuilding company.
+Her father was British and founded a large shipbuilding company.
 Her brother was politician and businessman Mark P. Robinson.

-When she was 16 years old she married Thomas R. Foster, who worked for her father's business.
+When she was 16 years old, she married Thomas R. Foster, who worked for her father's business.
 In 1884 the couple bought William Hillebrand's property, which Foster later donated for public gardens, and began developing the plant collections.
 Five years later, in 1889, Foster's husband died, leaving her widowed and childless at the age of 45.

-In 1893 her good friend Queen Lili‘uokalani was overthrown by American soldiers, and imprisoned at 'Iolani Palace.
+In 1893, her good friend Queen Lili‘uokalani was overthrown by American soldiers and imprisoned at 'Iolani Palace.
 Foster was one of two people who were permitted to visit her during her imprisonment.